brodieorefice/PayloadPond/README.md

 # Note:

 Windows scripts are currently in development along with other OS's.
 Personally I write ones for Mac first as that's the os i'm on, and then translate them to a Linux verson if required.
-Only after that I will write a Windows equivalent becasuse of the vast differences.
+Only after that I will write a Windows equivalent because of the vast differences.